India launches spacecraft to study the sun after successful landing near the moon's south pole

 India became the first country to land a spacecraft near the moon’s south pole on Aug.
 23 — a historic voyage to uncharted territory that scientists believe could hold vital reserves of frozen water.
 After a failed attempt to land on the moon in 2019, India joined the United States, the Soviet Union and China as only the fourth country to achieve this milestone.

+Jitendra Singh, India’s junior minister for science and technology, praised the ISRO officials for their work on the launch.

+“Congratulations India.
+Congratulations ISRO,” he said while being present at the ISRO control room.
+“It’s a sunshine moment for India.”

-The sun study, combined with India’s successful moon landing, would completely change the image of ISRO in the world community, said Manish Purohit, a former ISRO scientist.
+The sun study, combined with India’s successful moon landing, would completely change the image of the ISRO in the world community, said Manish Purohit, a former scientist at the research organization.

 The Aditya-L1 was headed for the L1 point of the Earth-Sun system, which affords an uninterrupted view of the sun, ISRO said.
 “This will provide a greater advantage of observing solar activities and their effect on space weather in real-time.”